hahahahaman/turtle-geometry/README.md

 #### Ideas

-In *Mindstorms*, Papert presents the idea of microworlds, which resonate me as a compelling way to interact with mathematical behavior.
-I am particularly interest in the connection between building a idealized thought experiment in the mind vs. the machine.
-Thought experiments
-([Gedankenexperiment](https://en.wikipedia.org/wiki/Thought_experiment))
-are typically used in physics in order to reason about nature.
-The idea of microworlds is similar, in that it tries to distill and elaborate upon a important feature of a system, but the act of creation used to build a microworld seems to give resonating nuance.
+In the book *Mindstorms*, Papert presents the idea of microworlds, which resonates with me as a compelling way to interact with mathematical behavior.
+I am particularly interested in the connection between building a idealized thought experiment in the mind vs. the machine.
+Thought experiments ([Gedankenexperiment](https://en.wikipedia.org/wiki/Thought_experiment)) are typically used in physics in order to reason about nature.
+The idea of microworlds is similar, in that it tries to distill and elaborate upon a important feature of a system, but the act of creation used to build a microworld seems to give the idea a powerful nuance.

 ##### Turtle